Paravakottai

-People
+People caste

-Mukkulathor form the majority group in this village.
+Agamudayar form the majority group in this village.
 Castes such as Ambalakarar, Parayar and Chettiyar are also found.

 Occupation

 Agriculture is one of the main occupations.
-Rice, sugarcane, groundnut, coconut are the major crops cultivated in this village.
+Rice, sugarcane, groundnut, and coconut are the major crops cultivated in this village.

 Farming and business are the main activities of the people in Paravakkottai.
 Although Paravakkottai is not in lower ground to the nearby water tank, ground water is always available.

 Schools

-In the village there are 3 govt schools and 1 private school.
-There 2 elementary schools.
+In the village there are 3 government schools and 1 private school.
+There are 2 elementary schools.

-Govt higher secondary was located in main road near the state bank 6 to 12 tamil medium and english medium also available and groups availables are computer science, math, biology, and vocational group.
+Government higher secondary was located in main road near the state bank 6 to 12 Tamil medium and English medium also available and groups available are computer science, math, biology, and vocational groups.